drivelling-spinel/tartar/doc/extras.md

 Chex Quest 2 games.
-The demo allows anyone to appreciate Tartar in action without even loading any of Doom assets (i.e. one does not need to own Doom), and without a risk of displaying content not suitable for minors, like gore on the walls or demon heads being split blown into smithereens, or other "nasty" things found in ID games.
+The demo allows anyone to appreciate Tartar in action without even loading any of Doom assets (i.e. one does not need to own Doom), and without a risk of displaying content not suitable for minors, like gore on the walls or demon heads being blown into smithereens, or other "nasty" things found in ID games.
 The configuration is adjusted so that included Dehacked patch by Simon Howard is loaded.